jaywcjlove/auto-config-loader/core/README.md

 export type Loader<T> = Record<string, LoaderFunc<T>>;
 export interface AutoConfOption<T> {
   searchPlaces?: string[];
-  loaders?: Loader<T>;
+  /** An object that maps extensions to the loader functions responsible for loading and parsing files with those extensions. */ loaders?: Loader<T>;
   /** Specify default configuration.
 It has the lowest priority and is applied after extending config. */ defaluts?: T;